-Wilson Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, diplomas, and certificates.
-For questions about the accreditation of Wilson Community College, contact the Commission on Colleges:

-SACSCOC 1866 Southern Lane Decatur, Georgia 30033-4097 404-679-4500 http://www.sacscoc.org
+Wilson Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Wilson Community College also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Wilson Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

-The Commission on Colleges may be contacted to:
+The Southern Association of Colleges and Schools Commission on Colleges may be contacted to: